 SELECTED SAYINGS OF KENNETH BURKE

 Here are some of the many aphorisms — what Burke calls ‘Flowerishes’ — which are scattered throughout his Collected Poems (a volume which unfortunately has been out of print for many years).
 I have here chosen the ones that I find myself quoting most often.
 Please note that Burke’s ‘Flowerishes’ are not offered as solemn philosophical statements: rather they show him thinking aloud, trying out ideas, in the spirit of what he calls ‘the comic frame of acceptance’.
-This does not, of course, preclude rebellion: hence Burke’s resistance to the powerful forces responsible for the pollution of the natural environment.
-(Laurence Coupe)
+(For more on this perspective, see longer quotations below.)

 Even humility can go to one’s head.